angelosalatino/cso-classifier/README.md

 ### Test

-This functionality allows to test whether the classifier has been properly installed.
+This functionality allows you to test whether the classifier has been properly installed.

 ```python
 import cso_classifier as test